-In Sydney, Australia we are blessed by warm weather for majority of the year.
+In Sydney, Australia we are blessed by warm weather for the majority of the year.
 As such many painting projects are undertaken in hot weather.
-Unfortunately this can sometimes be a problem.
+Unfortunately, this can sometimes be a problem.

-Paints needs to be applied wet and provided with the right conditions to dry.
+Paints need to be applied wet and provided with the right conditions to dry.
 This works well under reasonable conditions.

 Temperature & Climate Issues for Paint